 It is our goal that kids play with and against like-skilled players so that kids can learn and grow together.
 League play (squirt-bantam, or 10U to 14U) skaters will be divided into teams by the evaluators, who will then determine what level they play.
 They are in descending order: A1, A2, A3, B, and C. For 8U, its red, white and blue.
-There can be several teams at each level, or even no team at a level.
+There can be several teams at each level.
 For 6U, kids are divided evenly among teams after the coaches watch them skate for a few weeks.
 So 6U teams may not be formed until early October.

 What can I expect to happen at evaluations?